Effective August 3rd, 2021, Symphonic will require every track to have at least one Writer Contributor role (composer, lyricist, or songwriter).

 This requirement aligns us with future industry content standards to give credit to these individuals.
-Eventually, we will be making these fields a requirement during the release creation process.
-To prepare for these changes in the submission process we request that you begin providing this information when submitting new releases or making updates to existing content.
+These fields are required to be filled out during the release creation process.
+Please provide this information when submitting new releases or updating existing content.

 The composer, lyricist, and songwriter roles can be provided at the track level when creating or editing your release.

 The legal first and last name of these contributors is required when submitting these roles.
-These roles should not associate with aliases or alternate performer names.
-If not provided correctly they can be rejected or held up to fix.
+These roles should not associate with aliases or alternate performer names (aka Artist names).
+If not provided correctly, the release may be rejected.

 Correct: Austin Post

 For a track by the artist Post Malone, the composer/lyricist/songwriter would instead be Austin Post because although he is a performer and goes by Post Malone, his legal name is Austin Post and this is the name that is used in the composer, lyricist, and songwriter fields.

 Under your track details, you'll see a section called Contributors.
 You'll be able to add your composer's first and last name and select Composer/Songwriter from the drop-down menu.
 Once all the information is entered, click on + Add.